Types of Awards

 The National Medal of Science was established by the 86th Congress in 1959 as a Presidential Award to be given to individuals "deserving of special recognition by reason of their outstanding contributions to knowledge in the physical, biological, mathematical, or engineering sciences."
 In 1980, Congress expanded this recognition to include the social and behavioral sciences.

-Note: All other award applications should be submitted individually or through submitter’s group or division office.
+Note: All other award applications should be submitted individually or through the submitter’s group or division office.

 Additional Distinguished Awards